mailpace/blog/content/blog/rails-7_1-and-docker.md

 > Although in my opinion anything that reduces your cognitive load so you can focus on your problem domain is worth it, so Rails wins for 99% of CRUD apps

-Given this, the default Rails deployments have typically involved deploying a bunch of components (e.g. Ruby, Redis, Sidekiq, ImageMagik etc) on a Linux VM or server, manually or automated with something like Ansible.
+Given this, **the default Rails deployments have typically involved deploying a bunch of components (e.g. Ruby, Redis, Sidekiq, ImageMagik etc) on a Linux VM or server, manually or automated with something like Ansible**.
 Or perhaps using a PaaS like Heroku with everything pre-configured for you.

 But we live in a world of containers now, where servers are cattle not pets, and everything is stateless and ephemeral, so what does that mean for Rails?